 Selling your timeshare in Florida is a relatively simple process.
 When considering your Florida timeshare selling options, following our steps is best.

 In Florida, it is key to ensure that you follow the protocols of the timeshare resort, your contract, and the state's laws and legislation regarding timeshare sales.
 Finding the right buyer can be difficult even after following all these steps.

 Can you return your timeshare obligation to the resort?
 Yes, under certain circumstances.
 However, most people in an unwanted timeshare deal are on their own if they want a way out.
 Your final solution is selling it to someone else or receiving help from a trusted timeshare cancellation company.

 Contact Wesley Financial Group, LLC* to learn about such cancellation services.
-They have been standing as a leader in the timeshare exit industry for over a decade, with no signs of slowing down.
+They have been a leader in the timeshare exit industry for over a decade, with no signs of slowing down.